TheYuriG/blog_lessons/discord_create_channels/README.md

 > _await interaction.guild.roles.create({_

-To create a role, you need to access the [roles](https://discord.js.org/#/docs/discord.js/main/class/RoleManager) of a server and then create a new role there.
-Creating a role can take some additional [configuration](https://discord.js.org/#/docs/discord.js/main/typedef/RoleCreateOptions), but all settings are optional (a role with no configuration will be called "new role" and have no color).
-As in previous lessons, we create a role that has a name provided by the user and, after that role is created, we edit the initial message with a success message (line 46).
+To create a role, you need to access the [roles](https://discord.js.org/#/docs/discord.js/main/class/RoleManager) of a server and then create a new [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) there.
+Creating a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) can take some additional [configuration](https://discord.js.org/#/docs/discord.js/main/typedef/RoleCreateOptions), but all settings are optional (a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) with no configuration will be called "new role" and have no color).
+As in previous lessons, we create a [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) that has a name provided by the user and, after that [Role](https://discord.js.org/#/docs/discord.js/main/class/Role) is created, we edit the initial message with a success message (line 46).

 Now that we know how to create a role, how about we learn how to create a colored role?

 ## Creating a colored role

-Discord roles can have any color you want.
+Discord [Roles](https://discord.js.org/#/docs/discord.js/main/class/Role) can have any color you want.
 Discord even provides us with some colors they have standardized.
 We will both offer to use Discord's standard color selection, while also allowing users to customize exactly the color they want for the role, using hex codes for RGB colors.

 ```js
 // ...